Laravel Middleware

 3. Middleware Parameters

-Middleware can be defined as a middle-man or interface acting in coordination between a request and a response.
-As mentioned in the above test scenario, if the user is not authenticated, then your project may redirect that user from login.php to index.php page.
+Middleware acts as an intermediary between a request and a response.
+For example, if a user is not authenticated, the application may redirect them from login.php to index.php.

-You can create your middleware by running the syntax mentioned below:
+You can create middleware using the following command:

 Example: